thepixelist11/Windows-CMD-Web-Protocol/README.md

 Security Implications: This setup allows websites to call commands on your computer, which introduces a security vulnerability.
 To minimize these risks, customizable validation layers have been implemented.
 While making a typo when editing the registry is unlikely to harm your computer, editing or deleting registry keys or values not created during these steps could lead to system instability.

-## Automated Setup
+## Automated Setup (Recommended)
-Download the setup.bat file with this command:
+Download the setup.bat file with this command in powershell: (git clone --depth 1 --filter=blob:none https://github.com/thepixelist11/Windows-CMD-Web-Protocol) ; (move .\Windows-CMD-Web-Protocol\setup.bat .\setup.bat) ; (rm -r -force .\Windows-CMD-Web-Protocol)

+**The above command will _only_ work in PowerShell**

+Next, run setup.bat as administrator.
+This will set everything up automatically!

 ## Manual Setup